REACH FOR THE BRASS RING

 Well, she tells me (all in one breath) . . . .

-I feel an overwhelming desire to inhale deeply, a tremendous gratitude to the person who invented voice mail, and give her the old "don't-call-us, -we'll-call-you" routine before resigning myself to the fact that I just wasted 30 frustrating minutes and energy on this telephone call.
+I feel an overwhelming desire to inhale deeply, and I resign myself to the fact that I just wasted 30 frustrating minutes and energy on this telephone call.

 Then, I just can't resist, and I ask . . .